JTKnox91/OP-Code-1/README.md

     * You should always see your tests fail at least once.
 Doing so will help verify that your tests are providing value.

+## Style Guide

+1. Use spaces instead of tab characters

+    * (You can configure your text editor to make spaces wehn you hit the TAB key)

+2. Each level of indentation should be 2 spaces.

+    * This might seem narrow at first, but you'll find yourself writing a lot of nested functions real quick.